Quadratic Chabauty and rational points I: p-adic heights: Introduction

 \end{Theorem}

-In the present work, we give a generalisation of this theorem which also allows us to study \emph{rational} points in some special cases where the Mordell-Weil rank is not less than the genus.
+In the present work, we give a generalisation of this theorem which allows us to study \emph{rational} points on curves in some cases where the Mordell-Weil rank is not less than the genus.

 To state our results more precisely, we fix some notation.
 Let $K$ be $\Q$ or an imaginary quadratic field, and let $X/K$ be a smooth projective curve of genus $g>1$ with a $K$-rational point $b$.
 Let $T_0$ be the set of primes of bad reduction for $X$, let $p$ be a prime of $\mathbb{Q}$ such that $\{ v|p \} \cap T_0 $ is empty, and let $T=T_0 \cup \{ v|p \}$.
-We show that $X(K_{\mathfrak{p}})_2 $ is finite whenever the rank of $J(K)$ minus the rank of the N\'{e}ron-Severi group of $J$, denoted $\NS(J)$, is less than $g-1$ (see Lemma \ref{nondensityiseasy}).
+Let $\rho (J)=\rk \NS (J)$ denote the Picard number of $J$ (over $K$, not necessarily its geometric Picard number).
+The starting point for generalising Theorem \ref{thm:oldqc} is the following lemma, which may be of independent interest: \begin{Lemma*}[Lemma \ref{nondensityiseasy}] If $r<g+ \rho(J)-1$, then $X(K _\frak{p} )_2 $ is finite. \end{Lemma*}

+To explain the proof of this key lemma, we first recall the set-up of Kim's nonabelian Chabauty method in Section \ref{sec:chabautykim}.
+Once this foundational material is recalled, the proof (in Section \ref{sec:nond}) is entirely elementary and essentially just uses the crystalline version of the Kummer isomorphism.

+We further describe cases where we can describe $X(K _\frak{p})_2$ more explicitly.
+The main example we consider is the situation when the rank of $J$ is $g$ and $\rho(J)$ is greater than 1.
+For a result applying when the rank is greater than the genus, see Proposition \ref{prop2}.